Maryam-Nasseri/AI-concepts/README.md

 ## Transformer Language Models Simplified in JUST 3 MINUTES!

 This is Transformers simplified for beginners, based on the journal article ‘Attention Is All You Need’ 2017 by Google researchers.
+Main terms and concepts: Attention mechanism, contextual understanding, encoder and decoder, multi-head, positional encoding, self-attention.

 [![Watch the video Transformer Language Model from Analytics Camp](https://img.youtube.com/vi/6n-mOFlhbGI/maxresdefault.jpg)](https://youtu.be/6n-mOFlhbGI)